 3 Common Types Of Hemp Oils & What They're Used For

-Industrial hemp is a variety of the cannabis plant that contains less than 0.3% of THC (the psychoactive component in marijuana that makes you feel "high") industrial hemp grows quickly, can adapt to many different climates, and has a high nutrient count, making it one of nature's most versatile plants.
+Industrial hemp is a variety of the cannabis plant that contains less than 0.3% of THC (the psychoactive component in marijuana that makes you feel "high").
+It also grows quickly, can adapt to many different climates, and has a high nutrient count, making it one of nature's most versatile plants.
 Here are three of the most popular forms of hemp oil and what each one is used for.

-For easing stress and burnout: Hemp oil extract*
+For easing stress and promoting calm: Hemp oil extract*

-Hemp oil extract, also referred to as just hemp oil or hemp extract, is an oil that's extracted from the stalk of a hemp plant (i.e., leaves, flowers, and stem) using either CO2 gas, ethanol, or another oil.
+Hemp oil extract, also referred to as just "hemp oil" or "hemp extract", is an oil that's extracted from the aerial parts of a hemp plant (i.e., leaves, flowers, and stem) using either CO2 gas, ethanol, or another oil.
 This extraction method keeps the plant's beneficial phytocannabinoids intact.
-When consumed, these compounds promote feelings of relaxation because of the way they bind to receptors in our endocannabinoid system.* If you want some help easing everyday stress, this form of hemp is your best bet.*
+When consumed, these compounds promote a sense of calm due in part to the way they bind to receptors in our endocannabinoid system.* If you want some help easing everyday stress, this form of hemp is your best bet.*

 Safe, full-spectrum organic hemp blend to ease anxiousness & stress.*

-Full-spectrum hemp oil is what you'll find in mindbodygreen's hemp multi+ supplement, which combines the powerful plant extract with other ingredients clinically shown to promote feelings of calm, such as rosemary, clove, and black pepper.*
+Full-spectrum hemp oil is what you'll find in mindbodygreen's hemp multi+ supplement, which combines the powerful plant extract with other ingredients shown to positive mood and foster relaxation, such as rosemary, clove, and black pepper.*